solliancenet/microsoft-mysql-developer-guide/13_CaseStudies/13_01_MySQL_in_apps.md

 #### LMS like Moodle

 The Moodle LMS supports thousands of educational institutions and organizations, numbering 213 million users as of June 2020.
-There are a plethora of Azure Marketplace Moodle offerings; [this offering](https://azuremarketplace.microsoft.com/marketplace/apps/bitnami.moodle-frontend-manageddb-multitier?tab=Overview) uses Azure PaaS MySQL for its persistence layer.
+There are a plethora of Azure Marketplace Moodle offerings; [this offering](https://azuremarketplace.microsoft.com/marketplace/apps/bitnami.moodle-frontend-manageddb-multitier?tab=Overview) uses Azure Database for MySQL for its persistence layer.

 #### e-commerce like Magento